Keyboard Toolbar

 Overview

-The toolbar is organized into 7 tabs, each grouping related keys by use case.
+The toolbar is organized into tabs, each grouping related keys by use case.
 Tap a tab name to switch between them.
-Within each tab, the keys are laid out in a scrollable horizontal row.
+The built-in tabs cover the most common terminal workflows, and you can add your own Custom Key Collections on top of them.

 Tip